Apollo vs ZoomInfo vs Artisan AI Prospecting Automation Comparison 2026

 The review distribution tells a critical story.
 Apollo's 9,344 reviews represent statistical significance — the 4.7/5 rating reflects consistent performance across diverse use cases.
 The platform earns particular praise for its clean, logical interface and high ease-of-use rating of 9.1/10 on G2, superior to competitors.
 Users cite the modern interface and intuitive workflow as key differentiators.

 Artisan's 22 reviews reveal a product still proving market fit.
-The polarization is stark: users report either easy setup with intuitive UI and consolidated multi-channel outreach, or complete deliverability failures with 0 responses from 1,000+ emails.
+The polarization is stark: users report either easy setup with intuitive UI and consolidated multi-channel outreach, or complete deliverability issues with 0 responses from 1,000+ emails.
 This binary outcome pattern suggests Artisan's success depends heavily on implementation quality, technical configuration, or use-case alignment that isn't immediately obvious to buyers.

 Apollo users consistently complain about data quality issues — outdated job titles, wrong phone numbers, incorrect emails leading to high bounce rates.
 Customer service complaints appear frequently, with users citing unresponsive support and lack of resolution.
 These aren't deal-killers for most, given the volume of positive reviews, but they're persistent enough to plan for data verification workflows.